 Magistrate Court is also known as “The People’s Court.”
-As such, let us help you with some information on how to do business in Magistrate Court.
+As such, we cannot try your case for you or give either side legal advise, but we can explain a few things here and provide here links to resources on how to do business in Magistrate Court.
 For those who prefer information in video format, click on the links below; for the avid reader, scroll down for more information.
 As you scroll downward through this page, you will also find links to forms, form generators, and electronic filing capabilities.

 - What is Magistrate Court?